✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 n8n Wait Node Configuration #

-After calculating the delay in a Code node, connect to a Wait node:
+After calculating the delay in a Code node, connect to a Wait node configured to resume at a specific time using an expression that adds the calculated delay (in seconds) to the current timestamp.

 Alternatively use "Resume After" with an expression calculating seconds directly.